awsdocs/aws-cloud-map-developer-guide/doc_source/configuring-cloud-map-feature-not-available.md

-# AWS Cloud Map Features That Aren't Available on the Console<a name="configuring-cloud-map-feature-not-available"></a>
+# AWS Cloud Map Features That Aren't Available on the AWS Cloud Map Console<a name="configuring-cloud-map-feature-not-available"></a>

-The following AWS Cloud Map features aren't available on the console\.
+The following AWS Cloud Map features aren't available on the AWS Cloud Map console\.
 To use these features, you must use a programmatic method to access AWS Cloud Map:

 **Creating Route 53 alias records when you register service instances**
 When you register a service instance using the console, you can't create an alias record that routes traffic to an Elastic Load Balancing \(ELB\) load balancer\.
 Note the following: